zshi0616/zshi0616.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Zhengyuan Shi (石正源, Stone) is a Ph.D.
 Candidate in Dept. of Computer Science and Engineering, The Chinese University of Hong Kong (CUHK), supervised by [Prof. Qiang Xu](https://cure-lab.github.io/).
-Additionally, I am a student enrolled in the Joint Ph.D.
-Program with Huawei Noah's Lab.
 Prior to my journey in CUHK, I obtained the B.Eng. degree with honors in Shandong University in 2021 and was supervised by [Prof. Gangqiang Yang](https://faculty.sdu.edu.cn/g37yang/en/index.htm).
-I gained valuable experience as an intern at Xilinx, Huawei and Hisilicon, and also worked as a visiting student at CityU and UBC.
+I gained valuable experience as an intern at Huawei, Hisilicon and Xilinx, and also worked as a visiting student at CityU and UBC.

+I'm looking for job opportunities in research positions, will graduate in Aug.
+2025.

 My research focuses on the following areas:
 - **AI for EDA**: Large Circuit Model, Logic Synthesis and Formal Verification.
 - **AI for Optimization Problem**: SAT/SMT, MaxSAT, ILP.

-I have published more than 10 papers at the top EDA conferences and journals, including DAC, ICCAD, TECS and TRETS.
+I have published more than 20 papers at the top EDA conferences and journals, including DAC, ICCAD, DATE and ASPDAC.
 I also served as reviewer for DAC, ICCAD, TVLSI, Sci China Inf Sci and etc.

 <!-- **<font color=Red>I'm looking for job opportunity (Faculty and Post-doc) in academia, expected to graduate in Nov.
 2025</font>** -->

 # 🔥 News
 - *2024.07*: &nbsp;🎉🎉 Our paper *DeepGate3: Towards Scalable Circuit Representation Learning* was accepted by International Conference on Computer-Aided Design.
+[Link](https://arxiv.org/abs/2407.11095)
 - *2023.11*: &nbsp;👉👉 The pip package of *DeepGate2* was released.
 You can call the circuit representation model only with **7 lines**.
 [Link](https://github.com/Ironprop-Stone/python-deepgate)
 - *2023.08*: &nbsp;🎉🎉 Our two papers *DeepGate2: Functionality-Aware Circuit Learning* and *SATformer: Transformers for UNSAT Solving* were accepted by International Conference on Computer-Aided Design.
 - *2022.04*: &nbsp;🎉🎉 Our paper *DeepGate: Learning Neural Representations of Logic Gates* was nominated as Best Paper in Design Automation Conference.